 The Ending- A Coming of Age Story

-At the start of ‘The Babysitter’, Cole is portrayed as indecisive and a coward, though the filmmakers don’t fail to underscore his quiet intelligence.
-He keeps postponing his driving lessons with his father, and as mentioned above, can’t stand up to the bullies plaguing his life.
+At the start of ‘The Babysitter,’ Cole is portrayed as indecisive and a coward, though the filmmakers don’t fail to underscore his quiet intelligence.
+He keeps postponing his driving lessons with his father and, as mentioned above, can’t stand up to the bullies plaguing his life.
 He is incredibly naive as well, often resorting to googling when he learns about new things, be it ‘Mad Men’ or orgy.
 This innocence, especially in the age of the internet, sets him apart from his peers, and, as we later find out, is what drew Bee to him in the first place.

 Being on the threshold of puberty, Cole relishes on the attention he receives from Bee.
-From the stolen glances at her red as sin lingerie when they swim together to watching ‘Billy Jack’ with her and reenacting its scenes, Cole demonstrates time and again that he idolizes her.
+From the stolen glances at her red-as-sin lingerie when they swim together to watching ‘Billy Jack’ with her and reenacting its scenes, Cole demonstrates time and again that he idolizes her.
 To him, the fact that he has the affection and friendship of this older and stunning woman is a miracle in itself.
 He doesn’t seem to have a high opinion of himself and thinks that he is weird.
-And again, it’s Bee who pulls him out of such melancholy, convincing him that it is alright to be weird.
+And again, it’s Bee who pulls him out of such melancholy, convincing him that it is all right to be weird.
 Her first appearance on the screen itself is as his protector when she saves him from the neighborhood bully Jeremy.

 The violent shift of narrative that takes place in tandem with Samuel’s murder also ushers in drastic changes in our protagonist.
-Coddled by his parents all his life, Cole has never made any decision that had serious ramifications.
+Coddled by his parents all his life, Cole has never made any decisions that had serious ramifications.
 Now, his very survival is hinging on how he acts.
 And this is where his inner strength and intelligence shine through.
 First, he overcomes his trypanophobia when Bee draws blood from him, so she and her horrible clique can complete their ritual.
 Later, with the entire cult after him, he suppresses all the panic and terror he must have been feeling to deal with each of its members.

 McG has intentionally made none of the characters in this film remotely believable.
 He has based each character on a given stereotype and then amped him or her up to eleven.
 Take Amell’s Max for example.
 He is an extreme caricature of all the jocks that Amell has portrayed early in his career.
 An out-an-out psychopath, the only reason he is part of the clique is to murder people.
 In a hilarious scene, he attempts to develop a brotherly bond with Cole while trying to kill him, even offering advice on how to deal with bullies.
 Similar interactions happen between Cole and Allison (a cheerleader stereotype), Cole and Sonya (a goth stereotype), and Cole and John (a raunchy and libidinous best friend of the jock stereotype).
 In these moments when comedy is squeezed out of violence, Cole squares up against his own profound and paralyzing fear of maturity and has to emerge victorious if he wants to live through the night.